canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 You really do have to think about what you want to do, why you want to do it, and how to get there.
 Then you actually have to do it which can be a slog.
 Reading Hacker News or eating unhealthy foods is easier and comfortable in the short term.
-This downside can be mitigated by making changes of a smaller magnitude. but then it takes longer for results to appear.
+This downside can be mitigated by making changes of a smaller magnitude, but then it takes longer for results to appear.
 Bottom line, a level of dedication and patience is essential..

 ### It's harder at the beginning
 All of the above is compounded at the start, when you are not getting any of the benefits, but you're definitely paying the upfront costs of all the planning, confusion, and lack of experience.
-Like anything changign your lifestyle is a learned skilled and it takes time to figure everything out before it becomes second nature.
+Like anything changing your lifestyle is a learned skilled and it takes time to figure everything out before it becomes second nature.

 ### It can take time